 Islamic economics compared to Western Economics

-I think the easiest way to understand the differences in philosophy is compare Western political economy with Islamic political economy.
+I think the easiest way to understand the differences in philosophy is to compare Western political economy with Islamic political economy.
 The following are similarities between two systems of political economy.

 Similarities in the Western and Middle Eastern economic systems